|PRODUCT SPECS & INFO|

 • What is the difference between the Statement of Professional Ethics and the Code of Conduct?
 Also, is it "your" code & statement, or is it something that our office should have on its own?
 We already have a code of honor and an office handbook.

 Each office should have a Code of Conduct (per the OIG), which is a general statement concerning the overall philosophy of ethical operations by all employees.
 The Code of Conduct is usually not more than a paragraph or two.
 The Statement of Professional Ethics is also required by the OIG, but it is a more specific document that gives the employee's specific directions concerning ethical and legal behaviors while working.
 While they say basically the same thing, one is general and one is more specific.
-You can create your own, of course, but please make sure it covers all of the same points that OCCM's Statement of Professional Ethics covers.
-(The OIG has given "guidance" about what they feel should be in your Statement, which is what OCCM's is based upon.)
+You can create your own, of course, but please make sure it covers all of the same points that the program Statement of Professional Ethics covers.
+(The OIG has given "guidance" about what they feel should be in your Statement, which is what we have based it upon.)
 Back to top

 In the case of one person offices, you are of course the compliance officer.
 So, you'd enter your own name in those fields.Rules and documentation, billing procedures, business associate agreements, patient privacy, it all still applies.
 Back to top